xingshijie/ShallowSea/README.md

 # ShallowSea
-The new All-in-One CFW package for the Nintendo Switch with atmosphere(fusee primary or hekate) and sxos.
+The new All-in-One CFW package for the Nintendo Switch with atmosphere(fusee primary version) and sxos.

 Poor English version readme below
 # warning!!! :
 * If you are first time to hack switch, strongly recommend you make sd file emuMMC.

 # Update aio-package guide(for beginners):
-* If you are Atmosphere user: Delete all the folders but not (Nintendo,emuMMC,JKSV) folders.
-Then unzip shallowsea/full(or minimal)/atmosphere X.XX.X/ into your sd card.
+* If you are Atmosphere user: Delete all the folders but not (Nintendo,emuiibo,emuMMC,JKSV) folders.
+Then drape and drop shallowsea/full(or minimal)/atmosphere X.XX.X/ into your sd card.
-* If you are sxos user: Delete all the folders but not (Nintendo,sxos,Emutendo,JKSV) folders.
-Then unzip shallowsea/full(or minimal)/sxos X.X.X/ into your sd card.
+* If you are sxos user: Delete all the folders but not (Nintendo,emuiibo,sxos,Emutendo,JKSV) folders.
+Then drape and drop shallowsea/full(or minimal)/sxos X.X.X/ into your sd card.

 ## atmosphere full version includes:
 * sigpatch for atmosphere
 * exosphere.ini (Incognito applied)
 * hekate
-* hbg shop (with jits.cc)(language has changed to chinese)
+* hbg shop (with jits.cc,redump shop,quotas shop,eeveesaveproject)(language has changed to chinese)
 * awoo installer (multi games format installer)
 * ftpd (required filezilla)
 * idn_mitm (lan play)